Chart Color Schemes

 South Lismore has shown very soft population growth performance across periods assessed by AreaSearch

-The population of South Lismore, as estimated by AreaSearch based on ABS updates and new addresses validated since the 2021 Census, is around 1,644 as of November 2025.
-This figure reflects a decrease of 131 people (7.4%) compared to the previous population count of 1,775 in the 2021 Census.
-The current estimated resident population of 1,641 is derived from AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This results in a density ratio of 224 persons per square kilometer, indicating significant space per person and potential room for further development.
-The primary driver behind population growth in South Lismore has been overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+South Lismore's population, as estimated by AreaSearch using ABS updates and new address validations, was around 1,658 as of Nov 2025.
+This figure reflects a decrease from the 2021 Census population of 1,775 people, a change inferred from the resident population estimate of 1,654 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 226 persons per square kilometer.
+The primary driver for population growth in South Lismore was overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.

 Frequently Asked Questions - Population